tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 1_Introduction to Machine Learning/Readme.md

 - The machine learning ecosystem includes a network of tools, frameworks, libraries, platforms, and processes that collectively support the development and management of machine learning models.

-- Sana is designing statistical plots for visualizing trends in her dataset and wants to leverage a Python tool designed specifically for this purpose.
+- Sana is designing statistical plots for <ins>visualizing</ins> trends in her dataset and wants to leverage a Python tool designed specifically for this purpose.
 Which tool should she use to customize plots and visualizations?<br/>
 Matplotlib

 - Which library is a tool for data analysis, visualization, cleaning, and preparing data for machine learning?<br/>
 PANDAS

 - Which Python library is commonly used for data manipulation and analysis in machine learning? <br/>
 PANDAS.
-Pandas is a popular library in Python that is used for data manipulation and analysis, particularly for working with tabular data and performing tasks like cleaning and transforming data.
+Pandas is a popular library in Python that is used for data manipulation and analysis, particularly for working with <ins>tabular data</ins> and performing tasks like cleaning and transforming data.

 - Which Python library provides the foundational support for machine learning with efficient numerical computations on large, multi-dimensional DATA ARRAYS?<br/>
 NUMPY.
 NumPy is a powerful Python library that supports numerical computations on large arrays, making it the foundation of many machine learning processes.